codeocean/codeocean-sdk-python/README.md

 # Code Ocean Python SDK Version Compatibility

 Each release of this Code Ocean Python SDK is tested and verified against a specific minimum version of the Code Ocean platform API.
 Generally, this minimum version is the latest Code Ocean version at the time of the SDK’s release.
-We recommend ensuring your SDK is pinned to a version compatible with your Code Ocean deployment.
+We recommend ensuring your SDK dependency is pinned to a version compatible with your Code Ocean deployment.
 For details on when the minimum Code Ocean platform version changes, see the [CHANGELOG](CHANGELOG.md).